-- Be sure surface burner control knobs are in the OFF position. - 2 Lift the cooktop up and prop it open with the prop rod provided (see the Care and cleaning of the range section). - Locate the 2 pilot ports and light each of them with a match. - To avoid pilot outage, slowly lower the cooktop after lighting the pilots.
+- Be sure surface burner control knobs are in the OFF position. - Z Lift the cooktop up or off (see the Care and cleaning of the range section). - Locate the 2 pilot ports and light each of them with a match. - If the pilots need adjusting, turn the adjusting screw located on the pilot filter - 5 Lower the cooktop.
+Your surface burners are now ready for use. - Observe lighted burners.
+Compare the flames to pictures in the Before you call for service section.
+If any flame is unsatisfactory, call for service.